(Disclosure: Some of the links below may be affiliate links)

 Zak also has a few interesting extra features.
 These features could make a difference for some people.

 One feature that could be very practical is Zak Illico.
-With this feature, you can directly send money to other Zak users in real time.
+With this feature, you can directly send money to other Zak users in real-time.
 You can imagine using that to pay your friends quickly or to split a bill.

 This feature is excellent if you know many people using the application.
 On the other hand, this is less useful if you do not know any other users.
 Depending on how Zak becomes popular, this could become a great thing.

 You can also create common savings pots.
 These pots are like small accounts that up to ten people manage.
-You can use this to share expenses for projects with a group of people.
+You can use this to share project expenses with a group of people.
 For example, I can see this being very useful if you are on vacation with some friends and want to keep an overview of the shared bills.

 Another thing you can do is create savings pots with individual goals.
 These are like an account where you can save money for a goal (vacation or retirement).
 And you can automate some transfers to this account every month.
 This could be a great feature if you need this to manage your finances.
 But if you keep it simple, like me, you probably will not need this feature.